Anyon3/compucorp/README.md

 For a proper render of the themes, disable any block layout under the drupal admin structure option

-The theme is under GNU/GPL v3 license, code written by Dimitri Mader (dimitri@linux.com) for compucorp.co.uk
+The theme is under GNU/GPL v3 license, code written by Dimitri Mader (dimitri@linux.com)